marshki/change_hostname/README.md

-# Change hostname in Ubuntu
+# Change Hostname in Ubuntu

-You may, for any number of reasons, need to change your rig's hostname.
-This Bash script allows you to do so interactively.
-Tested to work in Ubuntu, and should work in other Debian-based Linux OSs.
+This Bash script allows you to interactively change the hostname of a machine running Ubuntu.
+Should also work in other Debian-based Linux operating systems.

 ## Usage

 As ROOT, call the script with: `bash change.hostname.sh` then follow on screen prompt.